Cajac/picoCTF-Writeups/picoCTF_2021/Reverse_Engineering/ARMssembly_2.md

 First we need to install a cross compiler to compile on a non-ARM machine such as Intel x64.
 We do that with `sudo apt install binutils-aarch64-linux-gnu gcc-aarch64-linux-gnu`.

-Then we compile and link
+Then we assemble and link
 ```bash
 ┌──(kali㉿kali)-[/mnt/…/picoCTF/picoCTF_2021/Reverse_Engineering/ARMssembly_2]
 └─$ aarch64-linux-gnu-as -o chall_2.o chall_2.S